rawitat/gtypist_lessons/programming_quotes.typ

  :eight by four billion, and all the syntactic sugar of C++ fundamentally cannot :mask the gapping holes in its object model left by the cast operator and :unconstrained address arithmetic.

+*:C_31
+I:Bertrand Meyer
+S:There are only two things wrong with C++: The initial concept and the :implementation.

+*:C_32
+I:Erwin Dieterich
+S:The last good thing written in C was Franz Schubert's Symphony Number 9.

+*:C_33
+I:Larry Wall
+S:The problem with using C++ ... is that there's already a strong tendency in :the language to require you to know everything before you can do anything.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU